Debarchito/debarchito.github.io/content/Evergreen Shelf/Short Stories/From a Bed in a Hospital.md

 > *“I wanted the kitten to find someone who could love it.
 But today, if I didn’t do what I did, it may have never seen the good things life has to offer.”*

 Silence enveloped them as his words sank in.
 His father broke the silence, patting his son's shoulder and saying,
 > *“You did the right thing, son.
 I am proud of you.
 Sometimes, we feel that we have no purpose in life.
 But this is not the truth; everyone has a purpose.
 We go through many difficult situations.
 Sometimes they break us so badly, we think we can’t recover.
 But then we find hope.
 How we find it may vary, but a little fragment of hope can change our lives forever.
 Today, you saved a life, which may look like nothing more than a homeless kitten to others, but you didn’t abandon it.
 So, what do you think?
-Should we add a new member to the family?””*
+Should we add a new member to the family?”*

 He erupted in happiness.
 Covered in tears of joy he replied,
 > *“Really??
 Lets go!!".*